 Figure 1.
 Anatomy of lungs with respect to the chest wall.

-Motion graphics showing approximate projections of lungs and their fissures and lobes to the chest wall anteriorly (A) and posteriorly (B).
+An approximate projection of lungs and their fissures and lobes to the chest wall anteriorly (A) and posteriorly (B).

 RUL – Right Upper Lobe; RML – Right Middle Lobe; RLL – Right Lower Lobe; LUL – Left Upper Lobe; LLL – Left Lower Lobe.